GSBicalho/TrueNgine/README.md

 https://ef.gy/linear-algebra:perspective-projections

 Some adjustments have been made, given the different libraries used and other factors, but it remains largely the same.

+## Libraries Used
+Qt - For the rendering and displaying of interfaces Eigen - For matrix calculations